webforj/webforj-docs/docs/routing/defining-routes.md

 }
 ```

-In this example:
-- The `UserProfileView` component is accessible through both `/profile` and `/user/me`.
-- Defining route aliases increases flexibility in your navigation design, allowing users to access the same content through different URLs.
+Defining route aliases increases flexibility in your navigation design, allowing users to access the same content through different URLs.